NathKoch/DataQualityRulesControlScript/README.md

 7. **Unit Name**: All names in the 'UnitName' column of the 'pollutantRelease' table must be correctly spelled.
 8. **Total Quantity**: All data in the 'TotalQuantity' column of the 'pollutantRelease' table must be positive.
 9. **Accidental Quantity**: All data in the 'AccidentalQuantity' column of the 'pollutantRelease' table must be positive.
+10. **Longitude**: In the 'facility' table, all data in the 'Long' column must be of type float and their values must be in the range -180 to 180.
+11. **Facility Name**: In the 'facility' table, all data in the 'FacilityName' column must start with a letter or a number.

 ## Functions